 - you want to get some ideas or insights how to process FRV to Germany from the Philippines

-- you have some questions how FRV works
+- you have some questions about how FRV works

 So without further ado, let’s get the wheels spinning, shall we?

-Filipino spouse visa to Germany – where to begin
+Filipino spouse visa to Germany – how and where to begin

 When I applied for my Filipino spouse to Germany back in 2019, the process I think as of this writing (2022) is relatively the same.
 However, some things have changed due to the pandemic.
 Nevertheless, I will walk you through everything I know, experienced, read and research.
 You’re welcome.